 Prior to joining the IASJ team, Aaron Acosta worked in Colombia as a transitional justice researcher at Dejusticia, where his research and advocacy focused primarily on accountability, in Colombia’s special peace tribunal (JEP), for economic actors who participated in the armed conflict.
 In law school, Aaron had the privilege to work on forced labor issues in India, an assassinated journalist case in Honduras, and Yugoslavian criminal prosecutions in the Netherlands.
 He also externed with the United States Attorney’s Office and wrote a report with the UN Special Rapporteur on Contemporary Forms of Racism.
-At IASJ, Aaron Acosta will bring to the position this broad experience, both geographically and thematically, in human rights work and an unflagging enthusiasm to fight for justice.
+At IASJ, Aaron Acosta brings to the position this broad experience, both geographically and thematically, in human rights work and an unflagging enthusiasm to fight for justice.

 Aaron graduated from Azusa Pacific University with a B.A. in Business Administration.
 Subsequently, he earned his J.D. from UCLA School of Law and is a member of the State Bar of California.
 He is also fluent in Spanish.
 Contact Aaron at email@example.com.